-- Self-assessment

-- Peer-review

-- Pupil progress data

-- Pupil attainment data

-- Lesson planning and evaluation

-- The 'pupil voice' where pupil comments are systematically gathered by school leaders in assessing the quality of teaching and learning

-- Recorded information concerning the teacher's conduct, performance and attendance
+- Pupil attainment data - Lesson planning and evaluation - The 'pupil voice' where pupil comments are systematically gathered by school leaders in assessing the quality of teaching and learning - Recorded information concerning the teacher's conduct, performance and attendance

 The latter may only be known to the Headteacher if it is an outcome of formal procedures.
 If so, the Headteacher may use the information in moderating appraisal outcomes.